Jotnian: Satakunta

 Southern Satakunta near the shores of the Bothnian Sea hosts some Jotnian sediments known as Satakunta sandstone.
 This sediments are arkosic sandstones of red colour and clear stratification that are intercalated with lesser amounts of red or black shale.
 According to the sediments mineralogical as well as geochemical characteristics they are classified as immature.
-The Satakunda sandstones is a fluvial sediment formation.
+The Satakunta sandstones is a fluvial sediment formation.
 Based on the finding of glauconite in the Jotnian rocks of the northwestern part of the outcrop, it has been suggested that at least in that place the diagenesis occurred under water.
 It is found in a northwest-southeast trending graben structure that has helped to preserve the sediments.
 This graben has seen a downward displacement of about 650 metres.
 The Satakunta sandstone is not younger than 1400–1300 million years.
 The Satakunta sedimentary pile is at least 600 metres thick but might likely be as thick as much as 1800 metres.
 1270–1250 million years old Postjotnian olivine-bearing diabase dykes cuts through the Satakunta Sandstones.